Skip to main content

 Testing

-To illustrate, let's write a test for ELIZA that uses createRouterTransport:
+To illustrate, let's setup a very simple ELIZA service:

 service(ElizaService, {